HAECHI-LABS/vvisp/CONFIGURATION.md

 ```

 1. Define the name of service.

+1. If you set `registry` property `true` to register your contracts, registry contract would be deployed automatically.
+   Default is `false`.

 1. Set some constant variables in `service.vvisp.json`.
 Define a constant variable as a key-value pair.